American Express credit card offers

 Both the Chase Sapphire Reserve® and the The Platinum Card® from American Express cards are considered premium cards for users who spend frequently and don't mind paying a large annual fee.
 The Chase Sapphire Reserve® has a $550 annual fee.
 New cardholders can earn 50,000 bonus points after you spend $4,000 on purchases within the first three months of opening an account.
 You can earn 3X points for each dollar you spend on travel (after earning the $300 annual travel reimbursement) and dining purchases and 1X point per dollar on all other purchases.
 It also comes with benefits such as a $100 application fee credit for Global Entry or TSAPre✓™ every four years, a $300 annual travel reimbursement statement credit and access to 1,000+ airport lounges worldwide after a one-time enrollment in Priority Pass Select.

 The Platinum Card® from American Express also has a $550 annual fee.
-You can earn a bonus of 60,000 Membership Rewards® points after you use your new card to make $5,000 in purchases in your first three months.
+You can earn a bonus of 75,000 Membership Rewards® points after you use your new card to make $5,000 in purchases in your first six months.
 It also awards 5X Membership Rewards® points for flights booked directly with airlines or through American Express Travel (starting Jan.
 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked on amextravel.com, and 1X point per dollar on all other purchases.
 Plus, earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.

 The biggest differences between the two cards are in the rewards you earn for your spending and some of the card and travel benefits you get with each card.
 For the most part, you'll just need to run the numbers to determine if you can get enough use out of either card to more than offset the annual fees.